-All schools complete interim data reflection forms identifying their progress in meeting goals associated with California School Dashboard outcomes.
+All schools complete interim data reflection documentation identifying their progress in meeting goals associated with California School Dashboard outcomes.
 These monitoring forms are reviewed by Educational Services personnel.
-Additional support and interventions are identified and offered if insufficient progress is identified.
+Additional support and interventions are identified and offered if insufficient progress is identified and in response to identified student needs.
 In addition, members from Educational Services conduct site visits and meet with site administrators and leadership team members to discuss progress and site identified needs.
 Sites use monitoring measures including interim test data, district provided suspension and chronic absenteeism reports, and additional data reporting tools such as Renaissance Analytics, SchoolCity, and Panorama Student Success.